emoncms/development/experimental/emon-py/docs/install.md

     sudo dd bs=4M if=2014-01-07-wheezy-raspbian.img of=/dev/sdb

-Open the SD Card in GParted and format the unallocated 899 MiB disk space as a FAT16 Drive.
+**Open the SD Card in GParted and format the unallocated 899 MiB disk space as a FAT16 Drive**

 Once uploaded to the SD card, insert the SD card into the raspberrypi and power the pi up.